Welcome to the Future of Urban Studies

 This is more than a degree; it's a chance to immerse yourself in real-world urban challenges while building the expertise to transform cities across Central and Eastern Europe.
 Whether you're passionate about urban policy, sustainable development, or community planning, this program will help you make a lasting impact.

-Program Description & Structuren
+Program Description & Structure

 The Joint Masters in Integrative Urban Studies is the first program of its kind in Central and Eastern Europe, offering a multidisciplinary approach to understanding and improving cities.